 Sexual activity is the most likely way to become infected with

-.
+HIV.
 People infected with HIV may not look sick.
 There is no way to tell if your partner has HIV without having been tested.
-Take precautions when engaging in intercourse or any other sexual act that results in an exchange of body fluids.
+Abstain from sex, or take precautions when engaging in intercourse or any other sexual act that results in an exchange of body fluids.

 Use a latex